Responsible AI: Interpret-Text

 The interpretability package can be useful for any data scientist, specially start-ups and companies as an essential tool for model debugging, detect fairness issues, understand regulatory compliance and the model’s decisions to build trust amongst stakeholders and executives.

-This open-source tool allows developers and data scientists to explain their models globally (each label) or locally (each document), to build a visualization dashboard that provides insights into their data, and to perform comparative analysis on their experiments while running them on different state-of-the-art explainers.
+This open-source tool allows developers and data scientists to explain their models globally or locally, to build a visualization dashboard that provides insights into their data, and to perform comparative analysis on their experiments while running them on different state-of-the-art explainers.

 Use Interpret-Text with the Classical Text Explainer